Current Grant Opportunities

 Applications should be filed in the name of one person who will serve as the primary PI for administrative purposes (disbursing funds, filing reports, etc.).

-For Disease Focus Area grants, a “co-PI” may be designated in the Key Personnel section if appropriate to a collaborator’s role in the project.
-Young Investigator Grants should not include co-PIs.
+For Disease Focus Area grants, a “co-PI” may be designated under certain circumstances– please see the program RFP for specific guidelines.
+Early Career Grants (CDA, Fellowship, LSRMP) should not include co-PIs.

 Must a hard copy of the entire application be mailed?

 No. Applicants are not required to mail a hard copy of any application component.
-Please note that the signature and waiver pages must be printed, signed by the appropriate institutional officials, and uploaded into the application as a PDF before submission.
+Please note that any required signature and waiver pages must be signed by parties designated in the RFP (for full applications this will include institutional officials) in one of two ways:

 What font should I use?